robb/Cartography/README.md

 `centerX`, `centerY` and `baseline`.
 These can be further refined using the following operators: `*`, `/`, `+` and `-`.

-Additionally, it supports convenient compound attibutes that allow you to assign multiple attibutes at once:
+Additionally, it supports convenient compound attributes that allow you to assign multiple attributes at once:

 ```swift
 layout(view) { view in